How to Spend One Day in Los Angeles (Two Itinerary Options!)

 To help you plan the perfect visit, I’ve put together two different options for how to spend one day in Los Angeles – all from the POV of a California native and an LA local.

-This first itinerary is centered around the Hollywood area, while the second is great for visitors looking to explore Beverly Hills and check out an iconic museum.
 I’ve also included suggestions on ways to customize each itinerary, as well as recommendations on additional things to do around the city at the end of this guide.

 Quick note: this page contains affiliate links, which means I may earn a small commission if you click on the URL and make a purchase (at no cost to you!).
 As an affiliate, I only recommend services and products from trusted partners I have thoroughly vetted and can genuinely recommend.
 Thank you!